frypatch/The-Price-of-Remembering/book/CHAPTER_34.md

 I pushed myself away from the wall to prove him wrong.
 My shoulder answered with a bright knife of pain that turned my vision white at the edges.
 The world tilted.
 I caught myself against the stone again, one hand flat against its patient surface while I waited for the brightness to fade.
 My pride had kept me standing this long, but my body was too broken for it to hold much longer.
 “Alright.”

 Sim was at my side in a heartbeat.
 His hand found my good shoulder, and he helped me across the floor to where grain sacks lay stacked against the wall.
-But when I finally sat, the relief was worth whatever pride I’d lost.
+When I finally sat, the relief was worth whatever pride I’d lost.

 We waited there through the long afternoon and into evening.
 The light changed from gold to amber to ash.
 No rescue came.
 The city beyond our walls held its breath and said nothing.